Secrets of the Clownfish – Nemo’s awesome adventure revealed

 Anemones are a group of marine predatory animals attached to the bottom of the sea.
 The tentacles of this animal are armed with stinging cells for protection.
 For some reason, the clownfish is immune to the sting and able to live in them.

-This tentacles provide perfect protection from predators for the fish but what does the anemone get in return?
-Clownfishes will keep the anemone clean of parasites and other organisms that can present a threat to its host.
+This tentacles provide perfect protection from predators for the fish, but what does the anemone get in return?
+Clownfishes will keep the anemone clean from parasites and other organisms that can present a threat to its host.

 The clownfish seems to play bait and attract small fishes to the stinging tentacles of the anemone, and just like that: “DINNER IS SERVED”.